cran-task-views/Paleontology/Paleontology.md

 ### Acquiring and manipulating paleoclimate reconstruction data

 - `r pkg("rpaleoclim")` can fetch paleoclimate data from [PaleoClim](http://www.paleoclim.org/), high resolution paleoclimate surfaces covering the whole globe.
-This includes data on surface temperature, precipitation and the standard bioclimatic variables commonly used in ecological modelling, derived from the HadCM3 general circulation model and downscaled to a spatial resolution of up to 2.5 minutes.
+This includes data on surface temperature, precipitation and the standard bioclimatic variables commonly used in ecological modeling, derived from the HadCM3 general circulation model and downscaled to a spatial resolution of up to 2.5 minutes.
 - `r pkg("pastclim")` has methods to easily access, manipulate, and use paleoclimate reconstructions.

-### Reconstructing and modelling paleoclimate
+### Reconstructing and modeling paleoclimate

 - `r github("mchevalier2/crestr")` can be used to create probabilistic reconstructions of past climate change from fossil assemblage data.
 - `r github("rsh249/cRacle")` can be used to perform the Climate Reconstruction Analysis using Coexistence Likelihood Estimation (CRACLE) method to estimate climate and paleoclimate from vegetation using large repositories of biodiversity data.
-- `r pkg("sedproxy")` can be used to conduct forward modelling of sediment archived climate proxy records based on hypothesized "true" past climate (e.g., climate model output), sedimentation, and sampling.
+- `r pkg("sedproxy")` can be used to conduct forward modeling of sediment archived climate proxy records based on hypothesized "true" past climate (e.g., climate model output), sedimentation, and sampling.

 ## References